-Aquarist Volunteers assist the McWane Aquarists in the maintenance of fresh and saltwater fish, invertebrates, and reptile species, as well as the systems these animals inhabit.
-They learn daily, weekly, and monthly husbandry duties required to sustain our aquatic collection and keep the exhibits looking great.
+Aquarist Volunteers perform husbandry duties required to sustain our aquatic collection and help maintain the life support systems that keep our World of Water afloat.
 Aquarist Volunteers should be self-motivated with a desire to learn and a willingness to get wet and dirty while cleaning the tanks and preparing food.
 Aquarist Volunteers should also be able to stand, stoop, or kneel for extended periods of time.

 To spark wonder and curiosity about our world through hands-on science experiences.